Azure/communication-ui-library/docs/ComponentDesign.md

   </A>
 </MyContext.Provider>
 ```

-* It is not clear what the contract of `MyComponent` is, all props are hidden away
+* It is not clear what the contract of `MyComponent` is, all props are hidden away.
-* The data flow direction is inverted, instead of pushing data to the `MyComponent`, the component is actively pulling data
+* The data flow direction is inverted, instead of pushing data to the `MyComponent`, the component is actively pulling data.
 * `MyComponent` has a dependency on `MyContext` appearing somewhere as a parent in the visual tree.
 By definition `MyComponent` is not reusable then, because it makes assumptions about the visual layout of the app that uses it and it cannot be used without `MyContext`.
 * Usually multiple components share the same context.
 If `MyContext` holds state not only for `MyComponent` but also for `C`, then `MyContext` is indirectly coupled to `C`.